workindia/Applozic-Android-SDK/README.md

 #### GCM is already enabled in my app

-If you already have GCM enabled in your app,add the below code and pass the GCM registration id:
+If you already have GCM enabled in your app, add the below code and pass the GCM registration token:

  **1.** In UserLoginTask "onSuccess" (refer Step 4)